bala2289/bluejean-task/README.md

   9. ALB and target group
   10. EIPs for NAT gw and bastion server

-Webserver will be bootstrapped using the install.sh script which deploys the docker image.
+Webserver will be bootstrapped using the install.sh script which installs the dependencies and deploys the docker image.

+#### Deploying the APP

+1. Clone the repository
+  $ git clone  git@github.com:bala2289/bluejeans-task.git
+2. Install terraform based on your distribution.
+[Terraform](https://www.terraform.io/intro/getting-started/install.html)
+3. Initialize terraform
+  $ cd bala2289/bluejeans-task; terraform init
+  ###### Note: ensure api keys have been added to provide.tf
+4. terraform plan -out tf.out
+5. terraform apply "tf.out"

 ### API usage

+  Once the AWS infrastructure has been provisioned use the below endpoints to access tht API server.

 #### Endpoint: http://ALB-DNS/api/v1.0/tasks